mayabyte/caveripper/README.md

 - `src/layout/` contains the Cave Generation algorithm.
 - `src/pikmin_math/` contains math and RNG functions that mirror those used in the real game.
 - `reference/` contains reference implementations in Java of certain important functions for comparison against my own implementations.
 These are largely copied from JHawk's implementation of Cavegen.
+- `CaveGen/` is a submodule pointing to a fork of JHawk's Cavegen implementation I made for the sole purpose of testing the accuracy of my reference implementation.
+The modifications within are minor, but it's there if you're curious.

 In case you're not familiar with Rust, `mod.rs` inside a folder is the main source file for code in that module and you should probably start there when reading.